 ## Associations: ## values: ## residuals DriversKilled front rear VanKilled law ## residuals 1.0000 0.7826 0.6121 0.4811 0.2751 0.1892 ## DriversKilled 0.7826 1.0000 0.7068 0.3534 0.4070 0.3285 ## front 0.6121 0.7068 1.0000 0.6202 0.4724 0.5624 ## rear 0.4811 0.3534 0.6202 1.0000 0.1218 0.0291 ## VanKilled 0.2751 0.4070 0.4724 0.1218 1.0000 0.3949 ## law 0.1892 0.3285 0.5624 0.0291 0.3949 1.0000 ## ## p-values: ## residuals DriversKilled front rear VanKilled law ## residuals 0.0000 0 0 0.0000 0.0001 0.0086 ## DriversKilled 0.0000 0 0 0.0000 0.0000 0.0000 ## front 0.0000 0 0 0.0000 0.0000 0.0000 ## rear 0.0000 0 0 0.0000 0.0925 0.6890 ## VanKilled 0.0001 0 0 0.0925 0.0000 0.0000 ## law 0.0086 0 0 0.6890 0.0000 0.0000 ## ## types: ## residuals DriversKilled front rear VanKilled law ## residuals "none" "pearson" "pearson" "pearson" "pearson" "mcor" ## DriversKilled "pearson" "none" "pearson" "pearson" "pearson" "mcor" ## front "pearson" "pearson" "none" "pearson" "pearson" "mcor" ## rear "pearson" "pearson" "pearson" "none" "pearson" "mcor" ## VanKilled "pearson" "pearson" "pearson" "pearson" "none" "mcor" ## law "mcor" "mcor" "mcor" "mcor" "mcor" "none"

 Technically speaking, the output of this function tells us that all variables are correlated with residuals and can be considered in the model.
-This is because p-values are lower than my favourite significance level of 1%, so we can reject the null hypothesis for each of the tests (which is that the respective parameters are equal to zero in the population).
+This is because p-values are lower than my favourite significance level of 1%, so we can reject the null hypothesis for each of the tests (which is that the respective parameter is equal to zero in the population).
 I would still prefer not to add

-rear variables in the model for the reasons explained earlier.
-We can construct a new model in the following way:
+rear variables in the model for the reasons explained earlier, but I would add

 How can we know that we have not omitted any important variables in our new model?
 Unfortunately, there is no good way of knowing that.
 In general, we should use judgment to decide whether anything else is needed or not.
 But given that we deal with time series, we can analyse residuals over time and see if there is any structure left (Figure 14.4):